EmilionR/card-battle-pp2/README.md

 1. There was a bug that would crash the site when initalizing the game on some browsers.
 I fixed it by storing certain variables in local storage rather than passing them between javascript files.

+2. When starting another round, the final scores from last round would be visible until the end of the first turn.
+By changing the way the game updates these score counters, I got it back in order.

+3. Mobile screens would get very inconsistent layouts of game elements, especially the player hand.
+After a lot of fine-tuning things back and forth, I managed to find a happy medium that should work well on all viable screen sizes.

 ### Unfixed Bugs

 ## Credits